 The country is hoping that businesses take a compassionate position rather than price gouging during times of need.
-There have been mixed responses from businesses which will be reflected in new pricing director job descriptions from now.
+There have been mixed responses from businesses which will be reflected in new pricing director job descriptions from now on.

 Australian energy providers, for instance, have said that they will scrap some firms’ power bills for months.
 Expect new pricing job descriptions to emphasise new payment schedules and special pricing arrangements to help their customer base during these tough times.

-Fresh fruit like bananas have hit all-time highs at $4.90 per kilo, while iceberg lettuce at Woolworths hit as much as $5.50 – and $10 a head at a Brisbane Foodworks.
-Even Aldi, the supermarket known for offering the best prices, has sold truss tomatoes priced at $8.99 a kilogram and iceberg lettuce was just 90 cents less than its competitors, at $4.99.
+Fresh fruit like bananas is selling at a high price for $4.90 per kilo.
+On the other hand, iceberg lettuce at Woolworths went as high as $5.50 while $10 at a Brisbane Foodworks.
+Even Aldi, the supermarket famous for offering the best prices, has sold truss tomatoes priced at $8.99 a kilogram and iceberg lettuce was just 90 cents lower than its competitors at $4.99.

-The consumer advocacy group, Choice, slammed retailers for price gouging on essential items during the coronavirus crisis, arguing it should be against the law to do so.
+Choice, the consumer advocacy group, slammed retailers for price gouging on essential items during the coronavirus crisis, declaring that it should be against the law to do so.

 The Bernstein report that the short term boost in sales will likely benefit companies such as Campbell Soup, Conagra Brands in frozen, General Mills and Kellogg in cereal, Mondelez International and Kellogg in crackers, J.M.
 Smucker in peanut butter, jams and jellies, and Kraft Heinz in macaroni and cheese.

 Many pricing director job descriptions have been focusing heavily on price rise strategies and implementation during the crisis.
-But overall, it is unlikely that these price rise activities will continue indefinitely – as price gouging is really only a short term play; repeatedly shown to have limited to no impact on annual sales growth.
+But overall, it is unlikely that these price rise activities will continue indefinitely.
+Because price gouging is really only a short term play; repeatedly shown to have limited to no impact on annual sales growth.

 5. Restrictions on goods sold

-Last Wednesday, for example, Woolworths announced a strict two-limit rule on almost all items in a bid to stop panic buying during the coronavirus outbreak.
-Then came Coles’ introduction of a two-per-customer limit on items including pasta, flour, dry rice, paper towels, paper tissues and hand sanitisers on Friday, March 13.
+Over the past few months, for example, Woolworths have oscillated between announcements of new restrictions, such as two-limit rule on almost all items, and easing restrictions.
+This is in a bid to stop panic buying during the coronavirus outbreak and regulate supply in peaks.
+The heightened restrictions came on the 13th of March when Coles’ introduced a two-per-customer limit on items including pasta, flour, dry rice, paper towels, paper tissues and hand sanitisers.

-Expect price architecture re-design to be a regular occurrence in daily pricing director duties from now on.
+Expect price architecture re-design in pack pricing, single item purchase and promotions to be a regular occurrence in daily pricing director duties from now on.

 6. Excessive discounts and daily promotions